adrianfriday/scc243-labs/week5/week5-task.md

 2. You should run each test multiple times to get several measurements and take a mean and standard deviation.
 3. Measuring the GPU is more difficult, so you will need to look more closely at the numbers coming back from the profiling script to isolate the CPU cores and GPU from the rest, see below.
 4. I'd suggest running **each test 5 times**, providing **all** of the readings in your report markdown fie.
 5. You should do a 'warmup' run before taking your measurements, not least because this task **downloads a large data file at startup**.
-Be careful **not to include** the download and data loading time in your benchmark results.
+Be careful **not to include** the download and data loading time in your benchmark results.  **Take care also to remove or not include the data file in your git repo!**

 We're going to use a test which forecasts data points from a [linear regression](https://www.geeksforgeeks.org/ml-linear-regression/) using python for [this task](https://uxlfoundation.github.io/scikit-learn-intelex/latest/samples/linear_regression.html) which utilises the [`scitkit-learn`](https://scikit-learn.org/stable/) package and GPU extension by Intel).